Daily Office Readings for Tuesday of the 4th Week of Easter: Year 1

 “He is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers—all things have been created through him and for him.
 He himself is before all things, and in him all things hold together.”
 (Colossians 1:15 to 17)

-Last Friday, the 23rd of April, 2021, at about 5:45 am, as I was publishing my blog, four human beings were launched into space to join the International Space Station.
-I paused to take the picture shown below.
-I took the picture shown at the bottom of this page with my phone from my front porch in North Carolina.
+Two years ago on the 23rd of April, 2021, at about 5:45 am, as I was publishing my blog, four human beings were launched into space to join the International Space Station.
+I paused to take the picture shown here.
+I took this picture with my phone from my front porch in North Carolina.
 For me it was visible.
 For many others it was not.
-They either didn’t know to look for it, or were not where they could see it.
+They either didn’t know to look for it or were not where they could see it.
 They must trust my word and my picture.

 The writer to the Church in Colossae informs the believers, including us, that our Lord Jesus “Himself is before all things, and in him all things hold together.”
 We must trust his word.
 Aboard this spacecraft were two American astronauts, a Japanese astronaut and a French astronaut for total of four people.